Complete Guide to Naming Your Babysitting Business

 - Loving Hugs: parents want someone who will connect with their kids and make them feel good while mom and dad are away.
 Loving hugs will definitely be required in such a situation.

-What Not to Name Your Digital Business
+What Not to Name Your Babysitting Business

 Don’t get too frivolous and original when attempting to choose a babysitting company name.
 Parents aren’t looking for creative branding, they’re looking for a solid service.
 It will be difficult to convince them you’re the right person for the job if your company name sounds anything but serious.